Annie14254/nosql-social-api/README.md

 }
 ```

-A video showing the functionality of the application can be found here (placeholder).
+A video showing the functionality of the application can be found [here](https://drive.google.com/file/d/1oc_7vu65-L3opQcg1Y9m5WxkMCwBruL6/view?usp=sharing).

 ## Testing
 To test the application, run the following line in the terminal.